-After a case is settled, meaning that the case did not go to trial, the attorneys receive the settlement funds, they prepare a final closing statement, and they give the money to their clients.
+After a case is settled, meaning that the case did not go to trial, the attorneys receive the settlement funds, prepare a final closing statement, and give the money to their clients.
 Once the attorney gets the settlement check, the clients will also receive their balance check.

-Settlements are almost always offered when insurance companies are involved in a case and occur when an insurer or a defendant makes an offer of payment.
+Settlements are almost always offered when insurance companies are involved in a case and occur when an insurer or defendant makes an offer of payment.
 The offer may be carried out before any lawsuit has ever been filed, but it may also be made after a case has gone to trial, as long as no final verdict has come back.

 Once you settle a claim, you sign several documents that mark the ending of the legal process, such as:

-Another important document that can be part of the settlement agreement is the full liability release.
-This document releases any and all claims you as the plaintiff may have against the defendant.
 This means that you cannot bring the same claim again against the defendant.
 Some documents can also stipulate that you are forbidden from bringing any other claim for any issue, at any time, based on any facts or circumstances against the defendant.

-After these documents are signed, the checks are issued and your attorney will disburse the settlement money to all necessary entities:
+After these documents are signed, the checks are issued, and your attorney will disburse the settlement money to all necessary entities:

 Settlements can occur after a lawsuit has been filed.
 In this case, your attorney will file a dismissal with prejudice.

 If you have more questions regarding settlements or personal injury cases, please contact our Miami-based office, The Law Offices of Sean M. Cleary.